Do I Need a Trust?

 Who Pays Estate Taxes?

-As of January 1, 2018, the federal estate tax exemption is $11.2 million per individual, and $22.4 million per married couple.
+As of January 1, 2020, the federal estate tax exemption is $11.58 million per individual.
 There are many types of trusts, and different planning tools for larger estates.

 What Does the Package Include?

-My law office trust package includes a trust, a pour-over will (two for married couples), a durable power-of-attorney (two for married couples), an advanced health care directive (two for married couples), and the cost of filing the deeds for your real property is included in the quote.
+My law office’s typical trust package includes a Living (Inter Vivos) Trust, a Pourover Will (two for married couples), a Durable Power-of-Attorney (two for married couples), an Advanced Health Care Directive (two for married couples), and the cost of preparing, notarizing, and filing the deeds for your real property will be included in the quote.

 What Information Do You Need From Me to Prepare The Trust?

-To prepare the trust, I will need copies of the Grant Deeds to your properties, and I will need to know who you want to name as your Trustee (person who will manage your property), your Successor Trustee (person who will manage your property if the initial Trustee cannot, and/or take over to distribute your assets after you die), your Executor (same role as Successor Trustee, but for the Will—most people choose the same person for both jobs), your agent for a Durable Power-of-Attorney (person who will act on your behalf while you are alive), the Guardian for your minority-age children, if any, and your Beneficiaries (the people to whom you want to leave your assets after you die).
+To prepare the trust, I will need the addresses of all California real property you own, as well as copies of any Grant Deeds to out-of-state real property you own.
+I will need to know who you want to name as your Successor Trustee (i.e., the person who will manage your property if the initial Trustee cannot, and/or take over to distribute your assets after you die), your Executor (same role as Successor Trustee, but for the Will—most people choose the same person for both jobs), your agent for a Durable Power-of-Attorney and Advance Health Care Directive (i.e., person who will act on your behalf for financial matters and medical decisions, if you are unable to do so while you are living), the Guardian for your minority-age children, if any, and your Beneficiaries (the people to whom you want to leave your assets after you die).

 Who Should Prepare My Trust?